szajakubiak/mairq/README.md

  **M**obile **AIR** **Q**uality measuring device

 ## Concept
 Device should be capable of measuring basic air quality and environmental parameters for at least one day on a single battery charging.
-Results should be transmitted via LoRa radio to the receiver (Raspberry Pi with LoRa module) immediately after measurement or as soon as there will be active connection.
+Results should be transmitted via LoRa radio to the receiver (Raspberry Pi or Wi-Fi capable microcontroller connected to the LoRa module) immediately after measurement or as soon as there will be active connection.
+Results which can't be transmitted immediately should be store in the internal memory untill confirming connection.

 ## Hardware
 * Adafruit Feather RP2040 - battery management, STEMMA QT / Qwiic connector, support for Arduino and CircuitPython